 Staying Sharp: Maintaining Skills in the Modern Workplace

 Forget the “job-hopping millennial” stereotype.
 Leaving a job without a new one lined up isn’t always about greener pastures.
 Sometimes, it’s about escaping toxic environments, bad leadership, or a stagnant skillset.
+Professional development training is crucial in these scenarios, as it can help individuals escape from negative work situations and continue growing.

 Let’s face it: not all workplaces are sunshine and rainbows.
 Poor leadership often breeds poor conditions, leaving employees frustrated and undervalued.
 In these cases, a well-timed exit might be the only option.